Hardwick Hall Derbyshire

-If you would like to continue your walking in the area then you could head a couple of miles east and visit Pleasley Pit Country Park.
+You could also head a couple of miles east and visit Pleasley Pit Country Park.
 Here you will find a number of walking trails taking you to ponds, reed beds, grassland and woodland.
 The Teversal Trail passes the southern end Pleasley Park.
 This shared cycling and walking trail uses disused colliery lines to form a circular route around the villages of Teversal and Skegby.
 It visits Silverhill Wood which lies just to the south of Hardwick Hall.
 The country park has some good woodland cycling and walking trails and also includes the highest point in Nottinghamshire.

 Also nearby is Pleasley Woods with more good footpaths within broadleaved and coniferous woodland.

 You can virtually explore some of the parkland and gardens around the hall by clicking on the google street view link below!

 Hardwick Hall Derbyshire PostcodeS44 5QJ - Please note: Postcode may be approximate for some rural locations